SteveMacenski/helix_exp/README.md

 # Collection Pipeline:

+Get cameras placed well and put tag on EE R1 (Rosey).
+110 cm from ground on tape.

+> rosrun image_view image_view image:=/usb_cam/image_raw

+Then,

 > roslaunch helix_exp helix_calib.launch

 This will run calibration with tag on robot EE.
-Input joint angles when asked and it will generate calibration file in current directory.
-Place into the experimental_data_and_errors directory.
+Input joint angles when asked and it will generate calibration file.
+Place into the experimental_data_and_errors directory, will appear in /devel/lib/helix_exp directory.
 Uses april tags.

+Them, remove calibration piece.

 > roslaunch helix_exp helix_exp.launch

 Will run the paths in the "robot_paths.txt" file in experimental_data_and_errors.
+Once in home pose waiting to start, connect the rod.

 After, take the result_images, errors.txt, robot_paths.txt, and calibration file and zip them onto the external drive. in errors 3=good